 Art therapy enables people to express their feelings and experiences, explore anxieties and develop confidence.
 Some issues are really painful or hard to talk about and using art materials can help to explore and express difficult feelings.
 You might find out more about yourself and that how you feel is important and matters.
 Developing respect, value and compassion for your own experiences and Cultivating a better understanding of your internal world is part of the process of art therapy; fostering your self-awareness and personal growth.

 My background: Children’s Rights and Youth Participation

 I have worked for many years as a freelance consultant supporting organisations to develop young people’s participation; contributing to policy and decision-making and to have their say on a range of issues of importance.
-Organisations like the Hangleton and Knoll Project, Brighton and Hove Council Youth Service, UNICEF UK, Citizenship Foundation, Trust for the Study of Adolescence, Islington Pupil Parliament and National Children’s Bureau.
+Organisations like the Hangleton and Knoll Project, Brighton and Hove Council Youth Service, UNICEF UK, Citizenship Foundation, Trust for the Study of Adolescence, Islington Pupil Parliament and the National Children’s Bureau.

 I have a firm commitment to supporting young people to say what they want and need to say.
 I also recognise that a young person can’t necessarily just come out with this – they might need convincing that I am going to listen, respect what they have to say and take them seriously.
 Perhaps, that they even have something worth sharing at all.